DPedal Build Instructions

 For lead-free solder I reccommend setting your iron to 350 degrees.

-- Take the printed jig and Pico.
+- Take the soldering jig and Pico.

 - Connect Pico to the PCB via the jig, it may need to be pushed until clicking into place.
 The Pico should sit